 The bookshop has a clean, modern and stylish ambience that accentuates the different sections of the shop.
 The window displays are managed perfectly to attract customers without revealing everything about the place.
 This is what gets customers to check out the place at least once.

 Address: Bookshop Arion Esposizioni via Milano 15/17, Rome

 Hours: Thu & Sun 10AM – 8PM, Fri – Sat 10AM – 10:30PM

 Todo Modo, Florence

 Todo Modo offers more than just books.
-It has a splendid bar where you can enjoy a sumptuous meal and refreshing drinks while reading your favorite book.
+It has a splendid bar where you can enjoy a sumptuous meal and refreshing drinks while reading your favourite book.
 There is also a huge reading room that can also double up as a great venue for meetings, gatherings, workshops, screenings, etc. Plus, you get free Wi-Fi within the premises.
-Still need a reason to drop by?
+Still, need a reason to drop by?

 Phone: +39 055 239 9110